 Starting a Business in York County

-York County does not require a business license; however businesses operating inside municipal limits are typically required to pay an annual license fee.
+York County does not require a business license; however businesses locating or operating inside municipal limits are typically required to pay an annual license fee.
 Please use the links below to contact your respective York County municipality for an application.

 Municipal Business License Links

-Registering with the SC Secretary of State and DBA filings
+Registering with the SC Secretary of State and DBA Filings

 The Secretary of State’s Office does not register DBA or trade names.
 The Secretary of State’s Office only keeps a registry of legal names of business entities that are organized under the laws of South Carolina or have authority to transact business in the state of South Carolina.